UW Study Abroad Insurance

 - Enroll in the UW Study Abroad Insurance Plan with a credit card.

 - Call the insurer, HTH Worldwide at 1-866-281-1668 to enroll without a credit card.

 - You cannot pay for this insurance plan through MyUW, nor will the premium be charged to your UW student account or be automatically paid by financial aid.
-If you intend to use financial aid to reimburse yourself for the costs of the insurance, you should refer to International Programs and Exchange’s Funding and Financial Aid information.
+If you intend to use financial aid to reimburse yourself for the costs of the insurance, you should refer to International Programs and Exchange’s resources about Finances.
 Your financial aid will be disbursed on the first day of the applicable UW quarter(s) of enrollment.

 - The UW Study Abroad Insurance plan is distinct from the UW Student Health Insurance Plan (SHIP).
 Enrolling in the UW Seattle, Bothell or Tacoma student insurance plan for the same time period will not automatically enroll you in the Study Abroad Insurance plan.

 - If you will receive a graduate appointment eligible for the Graduate Appointee Insurance Plan (GAIP) for your study or research abroad, this insurance is not required, but you may wish to purchase additional coverage.

 Review the Study Abroad Insurance plan’s coverage for emergency evacuations and other assistance services.
 The 2012 coverage period starts January 1, 2012.

 - Detailed Policy Information – 2013 Certificate of Coverage (PDF)

 - Summary of Medical Evacuation Services and Medical Resources (PDF)